Niiti/HuTouch-AI-Demo/README.md

 - "Easily saves time by generating code better than bringing boilerplate code together"

-Sign-up here for a private beta access for a 3 months Free usage of HuTouch ($120 value – on a $40/month plan!): https://share.hsforms.com/1zMNWuJJnQYWjq_SWLnUptweb6am
+Sign-up here for a private beta access for a 1 month Free usage of HuTouch ($40 value!): https://share.hsforms.com/1zMNWuJJnQYWjq_SWLnUptweb6am

 Here's a demo of our early version: https://youtu.be/PlGJ_i-9Z3E?si=hkQESLvpAbSo-1IX